collaborativebioinformatics/2024_metagenomics/README.md

 The MIMIC Metagenome simulator creates simulated Oxford Nanopore (ONT) reads from any existing metagenomic community by taking in a fastq file and analyzing the naturally occurring microbial abundances.
-This tool can be beneficial to accurately evaluate and benchmark bioinformatics algorithms, and enable to generate artificial fastq files and abundance tables.
+This tool can be beneficial to accurately evaluate and benchmark bioinformatics algorithms, and enable to generate artificial abundance table, and fastq file including the precision and accuracy metrics evaluation.
 Cost-effective simulation and controlled environment facilitate bioinformatic tool testing, ensuring that tools perform as expected.

 ## Installation